Home / Sphincter Saving Surgery in India

 Who is Eligible for Sphincter Preservation?

-• Patients with early or mid-stage rectal cancer without sphincter invasion
+• Early or mid-stage rectal cancer without sphincter invasion.

-• Individuals whose tumours can be removed with clear surgical margins
+• Tumours that can be removed with clear margins.

-• Patients who are suitable for major surgical procedures and general anesthesia
+• Fit for major surgery and general anaesthesia.

-• Tumours located at a sufficient distance from the anal opening enable safe anastomosis
+• Tumours at a safe distance from the anal opening.

-• People who are determined to undergo both rehabilitation and bowel training sessions
+• Willing to undergo rehabilitation and bowel training.

 Step-by-Step Surgical Approach

-• The surgical team establishes small abdominal incisions or open access points to see the tumour.
+• Small incisions or open access are created to reach the tumour.

-• The surgical team performs a secure connection between the healthy bowel section and the anal canal.
+• The healthy bowel is connected to the anal canal.

 Sphincter Saving Surgical Procedure